The Bunnings NPC is the latest format of New Zealand's premier domestic rugby competition, which started as the NPC

 In 2012 the same format was played, with the exception that there were Semi-Finals included.
 In 2013, 2014 and 2015 this same format was followed.

 2016 saw a change in sponsorship, with the competition becoming the Mitre 10 Cup.
 The same format was used as for the previous 5 years.
-In 2017 the competition continued with the same format.
+In 2017 and 2018 the competition continued with the same format.